microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     }
     ```

+1. Open the terraform.tfvars file and paste in the below lines of code.
+The `randomization_level` is a configurable variable used for preventing Azure resource name collisions.
+This is a custom implementation offered by Cobalt that is consumed by the commons.tf file:

+    ```terraform.tfvars
+    resource_group_location = "eastus"
+    name                    = "az-hw-scratch"
+    randomization_level     = 8
+    ```

-1. Open the commons.tf file and paste the the following:
+1. Open the commons.tf file and paste in the below lines of code.
+This file uses the `randomization_level` variable to help generate unique names for your Azure resources.:

     ```terraform
     module "provider" {